pingcap/docs/ticdc/ticdc-avro-protocol.md

 ## TiDB extension fields

-By default, Avro only includes data of changed rows in the DML event, and does not record the type of data change or TiDB-specific CommitTS (the unique identifiers of transactions).
+By default, Avro only collects data of changed rows in the DML event, and does not collect the type of data change or TiDB-specific CommitTS (the unique identifiers of transactions).
 To address this issue, TiCDC introduces the following three TiDB extension fields to the Avro protocol.
 When `enable-tidb-extension` is set to `true` (defaults to `false`) in `sink-uri`, TiCDC generates Avro messages with these three fields:

 - `_tidb_op`: The DML type. "c" indicates insert and "u" indicates updates.
 - `_tidb_commit_ts`: The unique identifier of a transaction.